 "Has he said anything?
 A single word?"

 "I'm afraid not, Tsuchikage-sama.
-He hasn't said a single word despite the interrogations and threats we've made."
+He hasn't said a single word despite our efforts to revive him."

 "He hasn't changed a single bit, has he?"

 "No, no he hasn't."

 It was winter in Iwagakure, and a rather bleak day for the Tsuchikage.
 A week from his sudden confrontation with Kabuto and a reanimated version of Deidara, the latter had been found wandering the terrain, seemingly dazed.

 He had never really understood the concept of Deidara's view of art – he had never really understood any concept of what art even was.
 But to see his old student in rundown state like this was rather disheartening, once a promising student, and now some rundown, decrepit castaway.
 Sighing, he beckoned two shinobi nearby, motioning for them to grab a pen and paper.